learning-zone/spring-boot-basics/README.md

 #### Q. What code coverage tools are you using for your project?
 * <a href="https://cobertura.github.io/cobertura/" target="_blank">Cobertura</a>

-#### Q. How to implement thread-safe code without using the synchronized keyword?
-* **Atomic updates**: A technique in which you call atomic instructions like compare and set provided by the CPU
-* **java.util.concurrent.locks.ReentrantLock**: A lock implementation that provides more flexibility than synchronized blocks
-* **java.util.concurrent.locks.ReentrantReadWriteLock**: A lock implementation in which reads do not block reads
-* **java.util.concurrent.locks.StampedLock** a nonreeantrant Read-Write lock with the possibility of optimistically reading values.
-* **java.lang.ThreadLocal**: No need for synchronization if the mutable state is confined to a single thread.
-This can be done by using local variables or `java.lang.ThreadLocal`.

 #### Q. Scenario of browser’s browsing history, where you need to store the browsing history, what data structure will you use.?
 * use `stack`